Davos elite's largesse fails to appease critics

 "I don't think these people are genuinely evil or bad.
 But this isn't the solution.
 We should empower people and not make them dependent on philanthropy," said activist Laurent Moeri.
 "Social corporate responsibility is just a way to attract customers.
 I'm very ambiguous about that."

-Klaus Kleinfeld, head of U.S. aluminium producer Alcoa (AA.N), said businesses should not pretend to be good corporate citizens if they are not: "You will be quickly found out."
+Klaus Kleinfeld, head of U.S. aluminium producer Alcoa , said businesses should not pretend to be good corporate citizens if they are not: "You will be quickly found out."

-Leftist and environmental campaigners named British bank Barclays (BARC.L) and Brazilian mining company Vale (VALE5.SA) as the winners of an annual award in Davos on Friday for the worst case of corporate misbehaviour.
+Leftist and environmental campaigners named British bank Barclays and Brazilian mining company Vale as the winners of an annual award in Davos on Friday for the worst case of corporate misbehaviour.

 "It is not fair to paint all corporations with exactly the same brush," said Kumi Naidoo, head of Greenpeace International.